Silesia: Religion

-Confessions in the German Empire (Protestant/Catholic; c.
+Confessions in the German Empire (Catholic/Protestant; c.
 1890).
 Lower Silesia was mostly Protestant, while Glatz (Kłodzko) and Upper Silesia were mostly Catholic.

-Historically, Silesia was about equally split between Protestants (overwhelmingly Lutherans) and Roman Catholics.
-In an 1890 census taken in the German part, Roman Catholics made up a slight majority of 53%, while the remaining 47% were almost entirely Lutheran.
-Geographically speaking, Lower Silesia was mostly Lutheran except for the Glatzer Land (now Kłodzko County).
-Upper Silesia was mostly Roman Catholic except for some of its northwestern parts, which were predominantly Lutheran.
-Generally speaking, the population was mostly Protestant in the western parts, and it tended to be more Roman Catholic the further east one went.
+Historically, Silesia was about equally split between Catholics and Protestants (overwhelmingly Lutherans).
+In an 1890 census taken in the German part, Catholics made up a slight majority of 53%, while the remaining 47% were almost entirely Lutheran.
+Geographically speaking, Upper Silesia was mostly Catholic except for some of its northwestern parts, which were predominantly Lutheran.
+Lower Silesia was mostly Lutheran except for the Glatzer Land (now Kłodzko County).
+Generally speaking, the population was mostly Protestant in the western parts, and it tended to be more Catholic the further east one went.
 In Upper Silesia, Protestants were concentrated in larger cities and often identified as German.
 After World War II, the religious demographics changed drastically as Germans, who constituted the bulk of the Protestant population, were forcibly expelled.
-Poles, who were mostly Roman Catholic, were resettled in their place.
-Today, Silesia remains predominantly Roman Catholic.
+Poles, who were mostly Catholic, were resettled in their place.
+Today, Silesia remains predominantly Catholic.

+Jewish community

 Existing since the 12th century, Silesia's Jewish community was concentrated around Wrocław and Upper Silesia, and numbered 48,003 (1.1% of the population) in 1890, decreasing to 44,985 persons (0.9%) by 1910.
 In Polish East Upper Silesia, the number of Jews was around 90,000–100,000.
 Historically, the community had suffered a number of localised expulsions such as their 1453 expulsion from Wrocław.
 From 1712 to 1820 a succession of men held the title Chief Rabbi of Silesia ("Landesrabbiner"): Naphtali ha-Kohen (1712–16); Samuel ben Naphtali (1716–22); Ḥayyim Jonah Te'omim (1722–1727); Baruch b.
 Reuben Gomperz (1733–54); Joseph Jonas Fränkel (1754–93); Jeremiah Löw Berliner (1793–99); Lewin Saul Fränkel (1800–7); Aaron Karfunkel (1807–16); and Abraham ben Gedaliah Tiktin (1816–20).